 Table 4.1.1 also provides the ratio of the mix adjusted average rent (per calendar year) to the mix adjusted purchase price.
 This measure gives a direct comparison of trends in rent and purchase prices (shown in Figure 4.1.2).
 The trend in this ratio had been upward over the five years ending in 2012.
-The ratio decreased between 2014 and 2015 to 28.7, indicating that purchase prices decreased more than rental prices in that time.
+It has shown annual decreases since 2014.